thoni56/jregr/README.md

 -------

-Navigate to a directory containing a `.jregr` configuration file and run `jregr`.
+Navigate to a directory containing a `.jregr` configuration file and run

+    java -jar jregr.jar

 With no options or arguments, `jregr` will run all test cases and report the progress on the standard output.
-Passing tests will disappear from view, while failing, suspended and ignored test cases will remain.
-Finally `jregr` will give a summary.
+If you have an ANSI capable terminal *most these days), passing tests will disappear from view, while failing, suspended and ignored test cases will remain.
+Finally `jregr` will give a summary of the tests.

+To run a single test just add its full name as an argument.

+Of course you might want to wrap the java command inside a script, something like this

+    #! /bin/bash
+    d=`dirname "$0"`
+    uname=`uname -a`
+    if [[ "$uname" == *[Cc]ygwin* ]]; then
+      d=`cygpath -d "$d"`\\;
+    else
+      d=$d/;
+    fi
+    java -jar "$d"jregr.jar $@
+    exit

+This script also handles the case where you are running `jregr` from a cywin environment using your Windows java.

 Options
 -------